 - Employees need a reason to care about contributing.
 A paycheck is not a reason to care.
 People do have a need to belong and to feel like they matter.
 Does your employee’s contribution matter?
 Do you care about his contribution?
 Do you understand how he wants to be rewarded or what will make him feel productive?
 Are you as a manager engaged in your work?
 How good are your communication skills in terms of inspiring and thanking?

 - Managers need to create a positive environment that fosters the traits you want employees to display.
 You may need to experiment a bit here.
 Some teams will have different needs and values.
-For example a team that is largely DiSC C-styles will feel rewarded by challenges, but not necessarily personal recognition.
-An S-style team may value a structure that supports work-life balance.
+For example, a team that is largely DiSC C-styles will feel rewarded by challenges, but not necessarily personal recognition.
+An S-style team will value a structure that supports work-life balance.

 - Employees don’t want to feel set up for failure.
 Do you know what feels like failure to your employees?
 Do they have the resources they need to fully contribute?
 Are you second-guessing them or getting in their way?
 Do the rules of the game change so often that an employee might be playing by old rules?
 How do you as a manager deal with failure?
 Do employees know what your reaction to their failure will be?
 Will you punish or help them learn?